Nadekar-chetana/-Data-Mining-and-Warehousing-mini-project/README.md

 It will prompt you to select a file.
 Click on “Choose Files” then select and upload the file

-In Jupyter Notebook give path of the CSV file save the csv file in your directory. i.e where you store the file
+In Jupyter Notebook give path of the CSV file

+Save the csv file in your directory. i.e where you store the file
 ```bash
   data=pd.read_csv('directory/ csv stored file name.csv')
   test=pd.read_csv('directory/ csv stored file name.csv')